 So, I followed my first desire and headed back up the cliff to return to Igaliku via the “unmarked route” that skirted around Lake 380 and over the pass heading up to the top of Nuuluk.
 This is where I brushed off my orienteering skills (ie map reading skills) from 20 years ago to determine via contours where I should be heading.

-The views back over the lake and Tunulliarfik Fjord were totally worth the effort to climb to the pass!
+The views back over Lake 380 and the Tunulliarfik Fjord were totally worth the effort to climb to the pass!

 And once at the top, I could see Igaliku and where I needed to head.